i3d/term-themes/README.md

 ![Screenshot](screenshots/darkermatrix.png)

-### alacritty,newwboat,vscode color themes aren't standalone files, just copy those to their configs.
+### alacritty,newsboat,vscode,hyper color themes aren't standalone files, just copy those to their configs.

 ### The chrome themes are for fun, so they aren't in webstore.
 You need to just unzip it and go to "chrome://extensions" and "load unpacked".